PaddlePaddle/Paddle/doc/fluid/design/dynamic_rnn/rnn_design_en.md

 This doc will design fluid's RNN based on this idea.

 ## Multi-layer sequence data format `LODTensor`
-At present, Paddle will store data in one mini-batch in one-dimensional array.
+At present, Paddle stores data in one mini-batch in one-dimensional array.

 `Argument.sequenceStartPositions` is used to store information for each sentence.